- Parent Collection: Harvard University Asia Center

 Why does literature’s voice still seduce us into reading?
 What is the relationship between ethics and history in the study of literature?
 These essays on Kawabata Yasunari, Murakami Haruki, Karatani Kjin, Furui Yoshikichi, Mishima Yukio, Oe Kenzaburo, Natsume Soseki, and Kobayashi Hideo, visit the force of the scandalous to confront such questions.

 Mount Tai in northeastern China has long been a sacred site.
 Throughout history, it has been a magnet for both women and men from all classes—emperors, aristocrats, officials, literati, and villagers.
 This book examines the behavior of those who made the pilgrimage to Mount Tai and their interpretations of its sacrality and history, as a means of better understanding their identities and mentalities.

 Kokugaku, or nativism, was one of the most important intellectual movements from the seventeenth through the nineteenth century in Japan, and its worldview continues to be influential today.
 The primary goal of this book is to restore historicity to the study of nativism by recognizing Atsutane’s role in the creation and perpetuation of an intellectual tradition that remains a significant part of Japanese history and culture.

-Unlike South Korea and Japan, where large firms have been the major exporters, before the late 1980s Taiwan’s successful exporters were overwhelmingly small- and medium-sized enterprises (SMEs).
-What factors account for the success of the SMEs and their benign neglect by the state?
+Before the late 1980s Taiwan’s successful exporters were overwhelmingly small- and medium-sized enterprises (SMEs).
+What accounts for their success and their benign neglect by the state?
 The author argues that it was an unintended consequence of the state’s policy toward the private sector and its political strategies for managing societal forces.

 The Meiji Restoration of 1868 inaugurated a period of great change in Japan; it is seldom associated, however, with advances in civil and political rights.
 By studying parliamentarianism—the theories, arguments, and polemics marshaled in support of a representative system of government—Kim uncovers a much more complicated picture of this era.